Bolibok/translate_scifi/README.md

 # translate_scifi
 Attempt to translate a novel.
 Not a cyberpunk one, but strong AI control explained in the middle.
 Maybe that is a real way?
+All text work is on wiki tab at the moment